davidjwise151/maintenance-tracker-app/README.md

 - **User Authentication:** Secure registration and login using JWT.
 - **Task Management:** Create, view, update, and delete maintenance tasks.
 - **Categories/Tags:** Assign tasks to categories such as plumbing, electrical, and more.
+- **Database Security:** Persistent storage using SQLite and TypeORM, with parameterized queries to prevent SQL injection.

 **Planned Features:**
 - Due dates and notifications/reminders